 Karl rode his first winner for Alan Jarvis in an apprentice race at Hamilton on The Britisher.
 Always likely to be too heavy for the Flat he switched codes to jump racing, and went on to gain 50 winners from 750 rides.
 Karls interests subsequently turned to training and his career took a new direction as he and Elaine set up a livery and pre-training yard in Newark where they broke young stock in.
 It was from here that they started training a small string of both flat and jump horses before moving to Broadway near Cheltenham where they rented a yard with more space.
 As the string of horses increased Karl moved to Ginge in 1990 where he enjoyed further success with horses such as Philistar and Daring Destiny; winner of the Ayr Gold Cup, a Group 2 in Germany and a Group 3 in Ireland.
 His profile as a trainer continued to grow and in 1998 he moved to High Havens Stables on Hamilton Road in Newmarket before he finally purchased Spigot Lodge where he has trained ever since.

 Spigot Lodge is ideally situated between Middleham's High and Low Moor gallops with a seven furlong uphill polytrack, a four furlong baby track as well as a grass gallop on Low Moor.
 High Moor has a one mile four furlongs woodchip as well as some superb grass gallops.

-Karl Burke has had an amazing 12 months, with three GROUP 1 wins from LAURENS, including his very first Classic victory, when she won the Prix de Diane Longines (the French Oaks) and taking first and second with two colts in the Group 1 Prix Morny, with UNFORTUNATELY and HAVANA GREY.
+Karl Burke has had an amazing 12 months, with three GROUP 1 wins from LAURENS, including his very first Classic victory, when she won the Prix de Diane Longines (the French Oaks) and taking first and second with two colts in the Group 1 Prix Morny, with UNFORTUNATELY and HAVANA GREY in 2017.